Technorama can be easily reached by public transport, by car or by bus. Parking is available for cars and buses (CHF 5/day).

 At the beginning, show your class what is meant by the principle of «hands-on» at an experiment station.

-Let your class explore a sector in small groups (2-3 students) and assign these groups a specific task.
+Let your class explore an exhibition in small groups (2-3 students) and assign these groups a specific task.
 Plan plenty of time for the students to set their own priorities.

 Demonstrations, shows or workshops can also serve to structure the class trip: as a highlight, or to add variety or delve further into a specific subject.